Projects, Initiatives, & Centers

 The Pathways Service Learning Office promotes careers in science, technology, engineering and mathematics (STEM) education among San Diego State University students.
 Each participating student is placed at a local elementary, middle, or high school in a low-income community as a tutor.
 Students can earn credits and money while helping underserved communities.

-Since 1983, the SDSU Pre-College Institute has set up partnerships between federally funded TRIO programs, public schools and academic departments/
+Since 1983, the SDSU Pre-College Institute (PCI) has set up partnerships between federally funded TRIO programs, public schools and

 Project BEAMS (Behavioral, Emotional and Mental Health Supports in Schools) works to improve preservice preparation of school psychologists (SP) and special educators (SE) to serve diverse students with behavioral, emotional, and mental health challenges in California's public schools.